learningdollars/resume-parsing/README.md

-#vatsaldesai-resume-parsing
+# Resume-parsing

-vatsaldesai-resume-parsing is a Python script to parse resumes individual or in bulk.
+Resume-parsing is a Python script to parse resumes individual or in bulk.

 ## Installation